ericsalerno/irc-php/README.md

 ## Usage

+Include the library in your project with composer.

+    composer require ericsalerno/slzbot-irc

 You can use the bot by including salernolabs/slzbot-irc with composer and activating it like this.

     $bot = new \SalernoLabs\IRC\Bot();